Plomin Power Station

 Plomin Power Station (Termoelektrana Plomin) is a coal-fired power station near Plomin, Croatia.
-As of 2007, its production corresponded to 13% of Croatia's electricity needs.
+As of 2021, its production corresponded to 7.6% of Croatia's electricity needs.

-The power plant consists of two boiler units: TE Plomin A, built in 1969 and TE Plomin B, built in 2000.
+The power plant consists of two boiler units: TE Plomin A, built in 1969 and shut down in 2018 and TE Plomin B, built in 2000.
 Both are operated by Hrvatska elektroprivreda, and the latter was co-owned with RWE Power AG.
 On 28 May 2015, the contract signed by the two parties in 1996 expired, thereby transferring the thermal power plant into 100 percent ownership of HEP.
-They generate a total of 330 megawatt.
-In 2007 their total output was 2187 gigawatt-hours; in 2009 it was 1927 GWh.
+They generate a total of 199 megawatt.
+In 2021 their total output was 1,459.1 GWh.

 In 2011, the reconstruction of the Plomin A Power Station was proposed for a more efficient and safer functioning.
 The capacity of the new station, named Plomin C, will be of 500 MW instead the 125 MW of the old one, a fact that created ambiguities as it was mostly viewed as a new project rather than a reconstruction of the Plomin A plant.
 As a result, the Plomin Power Station capacity will increase from 335 MW to 710 MW.
 The upper limit of 335 MW was planned to be the maximum to be allowed at Plomin plant, an increase in capacity being possible only using gas rather than coal.
 However, the Croatian government supported the project, viewing it as “rational and cost effective”.

 Plomin Power Station has a 340 m tall chimney, which is the tallest constructed structure in Croatia.

 Components of the Plomin Power Station

 Plomin A

 Plomin A power station was built in 1969.
 It represents one of the two existing power plants at Plomin Power Station from Istria, Croatia.
 The capacity of Plomin A is 120 MW and it is operated by Hrvatska elektroprivreda.

 In 2011, the reconstruction and modernization of the plant was proposed and its incorporation into Plomin C power station.
-The plant will be stopped at the end of 2017.
-The latest news are: because of big fire of the electric cables (control room) maybe the plant will never start again.
+The Block A 125 MW production unit was completed and put into operation in 1970.
+As of January 1, 2018, the Decision on Unified Conditions for Environmental Protection (Environmental Permit) ceased to be valid, so Block A is an unavailable production unit until further notice.